alexandrosmagos/Aboard-Darkmode-Script/README.md

 ## Description

-This Tampermonkey script that changes the theme of the Aboard website that is using Bulma framework, to a dark theme.
+This Tampermonkey script changes the theme of the Aboard website (which is using Bulma framework), to a dark theme.
 It changes the background color of the <body> to #222, background color of all elements with the class card to #333, all the text to white and a few more small selector and input elements.
 It uses the CSS styles to change the color scheme and can be easily modified to fit the your custom needs.

 ## Getting Started